Taylor makes hefty workload pay off as Colts beat Vikings

 INJURIES

 Vikings: Linebacker Anthony Barr, a four-time Pro Bowler, did not return after injuring his shoulder in the first half and running back Mike Boone entered the concussion protocol in the second half.
+Zimmer said Barr would be evaluated Monday.

-Colts: Starting cornerback Rock Ya-Sin showed up to Lucas Oil Stadium with a stomach illness and went to a local hospital for further evaluation.
-Receiver Parris Campbell was carted off the field after hurting his left knee on the Colts second play and backup linebacker Matthew Adams was helped off the field with a left ankle injury.
-Safety Malik Hooker also did not finish the game after hurting his Achilles tendon.
+Colts: Starting cornerback Rock Ya-Sin showed up to Lucas Oil Stadium with a stomach illness and went to a hospital for further evaluation.
+Receiver Parris Campbell was carted off the field after hurting his left knee on the Colts second play and starting safety Malik Hooker left with an Achilles tendon injury.
+Coach Frank Reich said the Colts don’t know the severity of Hooker’s injury, but that Campbell’s “didn’t look good.”

 SAFETY DANCE

-According to Pro Football Reference, the only other time Minnesota had safeties in back-to-back games was December 2007.
+According to Pro Football Reference, the only other time Minnesota had safeties in consecutive games was December 2007.
+But the Vikings have actually had it in three straight — going back to last season’s regular-season finale.

-But now it’s actually happened in three straight — going back to last season’s regular-season finale.
+Cousins tried to bully his way out of the end zone, with some push from the offensive line, but the refs ruled him to be in the grasp.

-Cousins didn’t actually go down this time, bullying his way out of the end zone.
-The refs ruled he was in the grasp.
-That made it 9-3 with 4:54 and came after Rigoberto Sanchez pinned the Vikings at the 2-yard line on Indy’s first punt of the season.
+“I was going through my read and obviously felt pressure and tried to move, and then they had me in the grasp,” Cousins said.
+“I just tried to get out of the end zone the best I could.”

 UP NEXT